 Caves are numbered from 1 to 34 starting from the south-east to the north-west.
-In Ellora Caves this numbering means much more than just simple numbers attributed by scientists for the convenience.
-In general smaller numbers here mean older caves with somewhat less elaborate interiors, while larger number is attributed to newer cave which has more exquisite sculptures and other artwork.
+In Ellora Caves, this numbering means much more than just simple numbers attributed by scientists for the convenience.
+In general smaller numbers here mean older caves with somewhat less elaborate interiors, while a larger number is attributed to a newer cave which has more exquisite sculptures and other artwork.

-While the previous giant achievement of ancient Indian civilisation – Ajanta Caves – has more impressive natural setting and is more ancient (what also is a value), Ellora is even more rich with art than Ajanta.
-Knowing how incredibly rich are Ajanta Caves this might seem impossible – but this is a fact recognised by numerous visitors to both sites.
+While the previous giant achievement of ancient Indian civilization – Ajanta Caves – has a more impressive natural setting and is more ancient (what also is a value), Ellora is even more rich with art than Ajanta.
+Knowing how incredibly rich are Ajanta Caves this might seem impossible – but this is a fact recognized by numerous visitors to both sites.

 History of Ellora Caves in short

 Rashtrakuta dynasty ruled in large part of contemporary India in the 6th – 10th centuries.
-These powerful clans had excellent internal organisation.
-They managed to keep control over the vast area with sure hand, wisdom and also skilled use of religion as the organizing institute for society.
-In these times Central India experienced gradual shift from Buddhism to Hinduism, at the end of this period Jainism became more widespread.
+These powerful clans had an excellent internal organization.
+They managed to keep control over the vast area with a sure hand, wisdom and also skilled use of religion as the organizing institute for society.
+In these times Central India experienced a gradual shift from Buddhism to Hinduism, at the end of this period, Jainism became more widespread.
 These religions rather peacefully co-existed in Central India and Ellora Caves serve as one of the best examples for this.
 Ellora, especially the glorious Kailasanatha Temple is the highest architectural attainment throughout the rich history of art during the time of this dynasty.

 Time of Hinduists